GUIDE: ALL YOU NEED TO KNOW ABOUT TIES

 You can get ties in all sorts of materials and patterns.
 And many look amazing.
 However, there is one tie you can always go to.
 Whether it’s for a business meeting, a night out with your friends or to a hangover, the striped tie simply works every single time.
 It’s a piece that has stood the test of time and is both elegant and classic.
 Likewise, it compliments just any shirts and suits, which makes it easy to integrate into your wardrobe.

 We love all well-designed ties.
 And in (almost) all fabrics: silk, linen, wool, cotton etc. But nonetheless the Knitted Tie just always works.
 Knitted ties can be the perfect balance-item between formal and casual.
 They can be used to dress down your formal attires or to smarten up your casual ones.
 It’s that type of item that works just as great paired with your finest suit as it does with a pair of chinos, a casual shirt with rolled-up sleeves and a pair of sneakers.
 And for the first time users of ties, the knitted one is a great place to start because of its versatility.

 To make sure that you really nail the Tie-game, here are 5 quickies.
 Do these and you can officially call yourself a pro:

-1. Never ever wear a tie with a untucked shirt.
+1. NEVER wear a tie with a untucked shirt.

-5. Let the fabric of your tie reflect the season.
+6. Let the fabric of your tie reflect the season.
 Wool ties are insanely cool – but only during winter.